Diacon o Fangor yn gwasanaethu fel caplan yn urddo Archesgob Cymru

 “Roedd yn anrhydedd mawr cael y cais,” meddai.

-Fel caplan, fi oedd yn gyfrifol am gario crosier yr Archesgob — “a oedd yn drwm iawn,” ychwanegodd — a sicrhau ei bod wedi’i gwisgo a’i chyfarparu ar yr eiliadau cywir yn y ddefod.
+Fel caplan, fi oedd yn gyfrifol am gario crosier yr Archesgob a sicrhau ei bod wedi’i gwisgo a’i chyfarparu ar yr eiliadau cywir yn y ddefod.
+"Cariais y groesfaden sy’n drwm iawn: caiff ei storio’n ddiogel pan nad oes ei hangen a’i thrin gyda llawn urddas!"

 “Y peth pwysicaf oedd cefnogi’r Archesgob ar adeg pan oedd hi’n ymrwymo i wasanaethu Duw ar lefel ddyfnach ac â mwy o gyfrifoldeb,” meddai.
 “Roedd fy rôl i’n fach, ond yn fraint wirioneddol.”